MystenLabs/deepbookv3/packages/deepbook/move-docs/balance_manager.md

 # Module `0x0::balance_manager`

-The BalanceManager is a shared object that holds all of the balances for different assets.
-A combination of <code><a href="balance_manager.md#0x0_balance_manager_BalanceManager">BalanceManager</a></code> and
+The <code><a href="balance_manager.md#0x0_balance_manager_BalanceManager">BalanceManager</a></code> is a shared object that holds all of the balances for different assets.
+Users must pass in a <code><a href="balance_manager.md#0x0_balance_manager_BalanceManager">BalanceManager</a></code> to perform trades.
+The transaction sender is asserted to perform the necessary validation.
+Capabilities are not used to avoid equivocation.
-<code>TradeProof</code> are passed into a pool to perform trades.
-A <code>TradeProof</code> can be generated in two ways: by the
-owner directly, or by any trader in the authorized_traders list.
-Either the owner or trader can generate a <code>TradeProof</code>
-without the risk of equivocation.
+The owner can add traders to the account.
+Traders can perform the same action as an owner can except for deposits, withdrawals, and addition / removals of traders.

 -  [Resource `BalanceManager`](#0x0_balance_manager_BalanceManager)